 Your web design can be one of the most important aspects of your business.
 Users make judgments on sites very quickly, so effective design should be a major part of your business plan.

-There are some key aspects of good website design.
+Several crucial elements contribute to effective website design, and evaluating your website's performance can be facilitated by utilizing free website rating tools.
 Normally, these elements aren’t something the average person considers when looking at a site, but as a designer, you have to be aware of what can make or break your page.

 Some of your basic dos and don’ts:

 Choose an effective color scheme, but make sure you don’t go overboard.

 When choosing the color scheme for your website, think first about the site’s purpose.
 You want a color scheme that matches this purpose and doesn't jar users.